 Heroin is processed from the narcotic morphine.
 Pure heroin is sold as a white powder, brown powder, or a black sticky substance called “black tar heroin.”
 Heroin is typically smoked or snorted and it is illegal.
 When heroin is first consumed, many people feel a “rush” of feelings that include pleasure and euphoria, but over time, heroin may result in the individual not being able to sleep, liver and kidney problems, and mental health issues.
 Heroin is a highly addictive substance that requires serious medical attention to treat.

 How Can I Get Help for Narcotics Abuse or Heroin Addiction?

 Detox — instead of abruptly stopping the use of narcotics, detoxing helps the body to “wean off” of the substance to avoid harsh withdrawal symptoms.
 A person in the detox process will be monitored by medical professionals for support so that the individual is stopping their narcotic intake in a healthy way.

 Therapy — one component of the addiction treatment process is detoxing the body from the substance, but it is also important to comprehensively include the mind as well.
 By integrating techniques such as counseling, group therapy, holistic approaches, nutrition and fitness, and education, the individual will be better equipped to avoid relapse.

 Relapse prevention — the skills learned throughout the addiction treatment process will help the individual prevent relapsing.
 People are taught how to manage their stress, deal with triggers, and cope with life’s obstacles so they do not return to their drug use.
 Learning life skills is essential for relapse prevention.

-If you or a loved one is suffering from a narcotics addiction or heroin addiction, get help right away.
-Call Stop Your Addiction at (877)-411-1493 to find the right resources for you.
+If you or a loved one is suffering from a narcotics addiction, narcotics abuse or heroin addiction, get help right away.
+Call Stop Your Addiction to find the right resources for you.